nihallakshmankonchady/performance-test-scripts/resident-services/README.md

 * Masterdata Getting Templates (Execution) - This API is to return terms and conditions and will be invoked by UI for the specific language.
 This is a Proxy API of master data service for getting templates for template type code and language code.
 Template type code will be passed in this API from a file named as template_type and the variable used is "templateTypeCode".
 The id and access token will be used here and can be used multiple times untill its valid and not expired.

 * Share Credential (Execution) - This API is to share the user specified attributes to selected partner in the selected formats along with a purpose.
 The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Login (Execution) - Using this API, the resident portal will redirect to the Esignet URL where the validation is performed and login happens.

+* Menu Bar Unread Notification Count (Execution) - API to return the number of unread service notification list.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Menu Bar Bell Notification Click (Execution) - This returns the last date time of user click event on the bell notification icon.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Menu Bar Bell Update Time (Execution) - API to update last date-time when user clicked on the bell notification.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Validate OTP (Preparartion) - This thread contains Request OTP API to generate OTP which will be used in the execution part.
+* Validate OTP (Execution) - This API will be used to validate OTP when the resident is trying to verify his phone number or email Id.
+The generated OTP from the preparation can only be used once, so the samples created in the preparation must be equal or higher in number.

+* Download Supporting Docs (Execution) - This API is to convert the List of supporting documents request as a downloadable PDF.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Registration Center List Nearest Location (Execution) - This API will download a PDF of nearest Registration Centers.
+The Longitude, Latitude and Proximity distance will be passed in this API from a file named as coordinates and the variables used are "longitude", "latitude" and "proximityDistance" respectivily.
+The id and access token will be used here and can be used multiple times untill its valid and not expired.

+* Registration Center List Location Hierarchy (Execution)  - This API will download a PDF of Registration Centers list.
+The Hierarchy level will be passed in this API from a file named as coordinates and the variable used is "hierarchyLevel".
+The id and access token will be used here and can be used multiple times untill its valid and not expired.